[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me

 The New Teams.

-The players themselves are a new design which doesn't quite match the figure in the box set.
-Basically, they've had a couple of tweaks.
-Most noticeable is the removal of the visible short-sleeve lines, although stupidly the box set teams were painted with long sleeves, whereas on the new teams the sleeves are usually painted short anyway.
-The less obvious, but more crucial fix is that the ankles have been thickened and are therefore stronger.
+The players themselves are a new design which doesn't quite match the figure in the Parodi box set.
+Basically, they had a couple of tweaks.
+Most noticeable is the removal of the visible short-sleeve lines, although stupidly the box set teams were painted with long sleeves, whereas on the new teams the sleeves were usually painted short anyway.
+The less obvious, but more crucial fix is that the ankles were thickened and were therefore stronger.
 This was one of my concerns with the box set sides, but the new teams seem fine.
 As part of this change, the legs on the new figures also seem to be straighter.
-The goalkeepers in the new sets are the 1970s Subbuteo design that had been reused in Zeugo and the box set.
-These are much stronger and better than the thin Hasbro 'keepers who still feature in the green box teams.
-The black box goalkeepers have black rods, and so are different to Zeugo ones (which are blue) and the boxed edition ones (which are green).
+The goalkeepers in the new sets were the 1970s Subbuteo design that had been reused in Zeugo and the box set.
+These are much stronger and better than the thin Hasbro 'keepers who still featured in the green box teams.
+The black box goalkeepers had black rods, which were different to Zeugo ones (which are blue) and the boxed edition ones (which are green).

-The bald and pony-tailed players from the box set do not appear in these sides.
+The bald and pony-tailed players from the box set did not appear in these sides.

-In most cases, if a kit is predominately white, that team was painted onto the new figures, rather than an old Hasbro, but again, this is not always the case.
-Real Madrid's all white kit sits on old claret bases, whereas their black away kit IS on new white bases.
+In most cases, if a kit was predominately white, that team was painted onto the new figures rather than an old Hasbro, but again, this was not always the case.
+Real Madrid's all white kit sits on old claret bases, whereas their black away kit is on new white bases.

 Enlarging the range.